collective/collective.formcriteria/collective/formcriteria/README.txt

 =======================

-This package provides extends the Products.ATContentTypes.criteria types to create a search form at the top of the topic view.
+This package provides extends the Products.ATContentTypes.criteria types to create a search form at the top of the collection view.
 If any of the criterion fields are selected in the criterion's "Form Fields" field, then those fields will be rendered on the search form.

+A new "Search Form" display layout is provided that renders the search form fully expanded and the collection body text but no results.
+When this layout is used, the search form will display results using the layout specified in the "Form Results Layout" collection field.
+Otherwise the search form always displays results using the layout it was rendered on and always starts out collapsed.
+In this way, the collection creator can determine whether the collection should have a default view of just the search form or should use a results listing as a default view.
+Likewise, users of the collection can use any collection layout to view results and can modify their search terms easily by expanding the search form.

 Users can use the form to submit criteria to supplement any search criteria in the topic.
 Values entered on the criteria tab for the topic become the default values on the form.

 Also provided is an alternative display layout that uses the folder contents table and can still display the search form viewlet.